-Some of the clauses learned by Aleph are shown in figure 2.
-Part of one of the trees learned by Tilde are shown in figure 3.

-In order to test the theory learned by Tilde on the testing set, we used the equivalent Prolog program.
+Some of the clauses learned by Aleph are shown in Figure 2.
+Part of the tree learned by Tilde in the same fold is shown in Figure 3.
+In order to test the theory learned by Tilde on the testing set, we used the Prolog program equivalent to the learned tree.
 Moreover, in order to compare the results of Tilde with those of Aleph, we added to the equivalent Prolog program the following clause taska(X):-taska(X,Y),Y=1.